yogi1967/MoneydancePythonScripts/index.md

 3) Click RUN (and not run snippet)
 4) That's it....
 Repeat these steps each time.

-_NOTE: On a Mac you might see one or two popup System Warning messages saying something like: “jffinnnnnnnnnnnnnnnnnnnn.dylib” cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware. **These are irrelevant and harmless messages** Just click any option (Cancel, Ignore, Trash, Bin), it doesn't matter.
+_NOTE: On a Mac, in Moneydance versions older than build 3051, you might see one or two popup System Warning messages saying something like: “jffinnnnnnnnnnnnnnnnnnnn.dylib” cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware. **These are irrelevant and harmless messages** Just click any option (Cancel, Ignore, Trash, Bin), it doesn't matter.
 The script will run un-affected.
 It's Mac Gatekeeper complaining about a dynamic cache file being created.
 The Moneydance developer (IK) is aware of this and is trying to build a fix.
 It happens with all Python scripts._

 ### Extension only format (contains only *.mxt file) - Very latest (unsigned) build
 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/toolbox.zip">**Toolbox**: View Moneydance settings, diagnostics, fix issues, change settings and much more...